North Korea prepares to dismantle nuclear test site

 He said in a statement Tuesday that the North’s pledge to dismantle the site is proceeding as planned and “expects that such action (will) lead to the successful hosting of the North Korea-U.S. summit.”

-Trump and Kim are scheduled to meet in Singapore on June 12, but Pyongyang has threatened to reconsider the summit if the Trump administration pressures North Korea to unilaterally abandon its nuclear weapons.
+Trump and Kim were scheduled to meet in Singapore on June 12, but Trump cast new uncertainty on the planned summit Tuesday, saying the date could slide back on the calendar — or it may not happen at all.
+Pyongyang has threatened to reconsider the summit if the Trump administration pressures North Korea to unilaterally abandon its nuclear weapons.

+"There's a chance — there's a very substantial chance — it won't work out," Trump said as he met with South Korean President Moon Jae-in at the White House Tuesday.

+“You never know about deals," he said.
+"I’ve made a lot of deals.
+You never really know.”

-The charged rhetoric is a dramatic reversal from the warm feelings generated at the April 27 inter-Korean summit meeting between South Korean President Moon Jae-in and Kim, which ended in a joint declaration seeking a peace treaty and complete denuclearization of the Korean Peninsula.
+Trump's comments came after an April 27 inter-Korean summit between Moon and Kim, which ended in a joint declaration seeking a peace treaty and complete denuclearization of the Korean Peninsula.

 Kim announced plans to close the Punggye-ri site last month ahead of the summit, saying that nuclear development was complete and further underground testing was unnecessary.